ArneCL/BlogPosts/javascript-canvas-obstacles.md

-title: Javascript: create game obstacles in canvas
+title: Javascript: Create game obstacles in canvas
 tags: javascript, canvas

 In our previous tutorial on canvas we smoothly moved a player (read: rectangle).
 We can use the same kind of code to generate obstacles.